zach401/Stegosaurus/README.md

 # Stegosaurus
 A simple steganography module written in Python.
 Stegosaurus allows you to hide messages in the last bits of image pixels and retreive it later.
-All hidden data hidden throughout the image based on a user specified password.
+All data is hidden throughout the image based on a user specified password.
 Without this password it would be extremely difficult to retreive any data from an image or even tell that data was stored in the image.

 # Image Formats
 So far Stegosaurus has only been tested with png images.
 Jpg images will not work, as the data is compressed out of the picture.